Rookout/docs/docs/node-getting-started.md

 ## Setup

-1. Clone the [Node.js tutorial](https://github.com/Rookout/tutorial-nodejs) to your local machine and run it:<br/>
+1. Clone the [Node.js tutorial](https://github.com/Rookout/tutorial-nodejs) to your local machine and deploy it by running the commands below.<br/>
 Your Rookout Token may be copied from the walkthrough tutorial, or from the Organization Settings page.

 <div class="tab-container">